mattboyer/PYaffs/README.md

 Right now, PYaffs hardcodes several important parameters regarding the layout of data in the NAND dump.
 These should be made parameterisable in future.

 Here are the assumptions currently made:
-- Page size is 2048 bytes
+- Each page comprises 2048 bytes of data
-- Each page is interlaced with 4 16-bytes segments of "spare" data, one every 512 bytes
+- Each page is interlaced with 4 16-byte segments of "spare" data, one every 512 bytes

-As previously mentioned, these parameters are the product of ~~reverse-engineering~~ glorified guesswork.
+Most information is taken from the official [YAFFS v1 spec](http://www.yaffs.net/yaffs-original-specification), although the spare layout is the product of ~~reverse-engineering~~ glorified guesswork.

 Use at your own risk.